 Spray Foam Benefits at Installation

-When you install spray foam, you receive benefits right upfront.
+When you install spray foam, you receive benefits right up front.
 First, the roof is installed more quickly than other systems.
 Second, it’s installed with minimal tear-off required, which means no disruption to your operations.
 Thirdly, it can be installed with a smaller crew, meaning lower labor costs.
 Once it’s installed, what are the benefits of spray foam?

-Benefits During the Life of Spray Foam
+Benefits During the Lifecycle of Spray Foam

-R-value measure the insulating properties of different materials.
+R-value measures the insulating properties of different materials.
 Spray foam has the highest R-value of any roofing product on the market.
 So while other systems require insulation to be installed beneath them, which often means a dividing layer as well – more work! – spray foam is directly applied to the roof substrate and you’re done.
 On top of ease of installation, spray foam saves money on your energy bills for the duration of its life.
 These savings can be significant – a Texas A&M study revealed that their spray foam roofs saved enough money through reduced energy usage to cover the roof costs in 4.5 years.
 All savings after that point put money back in the school’s pockets.

 In addition to insulation, spray foam has a reflective coating installed over top of it, which reflects UV rays into the atmosphere rather than absorbing them and converting them into heat energy.
 This keeps your building naturally cooler in the summer.

 Repairs are also much easier on a spray foam roof than any other system.
 If a split, crack, or leak appears, simply cut the foam out around the area to ensure you have a smooth work surface, apply caulk to fill it in, and voila.
 It’s fixed.
-Simple and fast repairs save money at time of repair and by making it easier to prevent major issues from springing up.
+Simple and fast repairs save money at the time of repair and by making it easier to prevent major issues from springing up.

 Finally, at the end of its life, spray foam isn’t really done yet.
 As long as you haven’t let the protective coating deteriorate, the foam will still be in great shape underneath.
 Simply re-apply the protective coating and you have 15-20 more years of useful life out of your roof.

 Spray foam saves you money at installation, during its life, and at the “end” of its life.
-With so many saving opportunities, getting a foam roof at any price appears to be a good deal!
+With so many savings opportunities, getting a foam roof at any price appears to be a good deal!
 Contact us today to learn more.